What Are Flexible-Fuel Vehicles?

 Flexible-fuel vehicles, or FFVs, are cars that can run on gasoline or a gasoline-ethanol blend containing up to 85% ethanol.

-Learn how flexible-fuel vehicles work, how much they cost, and their pros and cons to determine whether you can use them to fuel your four-wheeler.
+Learn how flexible-fuel vehicles work, how much they cost, and their pros and cons.

 What Are Flexible-Fuel Vehicles?